tinchodias/BaselineBuilder/README.md

 ## Troubleshooting

-By default, the project name is a taken as a prefix of the internal package names.
-If it's not the case, there are `internalPackageNamesPrefix:` and `internalPackageNamesRegex:` to specify something else.
+By default, the builder considers internal to any package prefixed by the project's name as a prefix (`XYZ-*` in the example).
+You need to customize the criteria when it's not the case.
+Builder's API provides `internalPackageNamesPrefix:` and `internalPackageNamesRegex:` to specify something else.

 ## License

 The code is licensed under [MIT](LICENSE).